 Why hasn’t the condition been resolved? we all ask…

-Is it the use of medications that induce diabetes?
+- Is it the use of medications that induces diabetes?

 Again, my answer is yes – definitely.

 Let’s Dive into the Problems You Have to Overcome